 Finally, whenever you use a SaaS tunnel, you are putting your data in the hands of another company.
 Self-hosting means that you do not need to worry about whether your data is being kept private, whether that company will be hacked and have their server logs or user database published on an Internet forum.

 The tooling, tutorials and blog posts for inlets Pro are all open-source and contributions are encouraged.

 I’d like to thanks Johan Siebens for his guest blog posts and Engin Diri for his help adding new cloud provisioners.

 So do individuals like you or me actually buy and pay for inlets Pro?
 Yes, you can find individual stories on the inlets homepage.

 Going forward you’ll hear us use the term inlets and inlets Pro interchangeably, inlets is a paid, commercial solution for individuals and businesses.
 The inlets subscription can be paid for on a monthly or yearly basis, the yearly options come with a discount that increases with the amount of licenses you need.

 If you have comments, questions or suggestions, reach out over Twitter to @inletsdev.

 Our monthly subscription gives you the ability to try things out before moving to a yearly plan to enjoy a discount.
-Check out the plans on Gumroad.
+Check out the plans.